JAC-CS-Game-Programming-F25/project-freestylers/README.md

 If players get close enough to each others, they could use their own body to push the other player off of the roof.

-# 📃 Requirements – Rooftop Snipers
+# 📃 Requirements – Random Shooters

 1. The system shall load all assets before starting the game.
 2. The system shall allow the player to start a new match from the main menu.